AshridgeTechnologies/elemento/design/Data store authorization.md

 - Server-only data is not sent to any device
 - Users can update data only if authorised and validated
 - Some actions can only be processed by the game server eg guessing a hidden answer
+- Dataset creation: ad-hoc, when needed by user, with limits
+- Dataset deletion: at some point after no longer being used, probably auto process

 Forces
 ------